openstack/diskimage-builder/elements/serial-console/README.md

   If ttyS1 exists, getty will run on that, otherwise on ttyS0.

 For systemd:
-  Try to start getty on both ttyS0 and ttyS1.
+  We dynamically start a getty on any active serial port via udev rules.